timdemling/nustage/README.md

 - If someone selects a show for two different choices, their ballot will break the algorithm and so their vote will be deleted.
 Warn them of this

+### Help
+- I'm not an expert software dev.
+At some point, somebody more adept at CS should rework this into a website or something for a more friendly user experience.
+While I'm confident the algorithm is correct and will provide accurate results every time, the learning curve to running this code is a little steep.
+- I'm happy to help/explain myself if necessary - you can contact me at (413) 404-3139 or tim.demling@gmail.com, or if I'm still in the slack when you're reading this, idk how long eboard will use my little toy.